Is the leader the reason why there’s low trust on the team?

 Many people think of leaders as the people who have all the answers, who are on top of everything happening around them and in total control of their surroundings.
-Leaders might fear appearing incompetent, underachieving, and worry about political attacks from rivals.
+Leaders might fear appearing incompetent or underachieving and worry about political attacks from rivals.
 That’s a lot of pressure.

 As Bill George writes in his book Discover Your True North, “As we have learned from working with many leaders, the hardest person you will ever have to lead is yourself.”
-Use the Everything DiSC Work of Leaders profile to give leaders insight into their own leadership behaviors and priorities.
-Leaders need to know what drives them, what they value, and be willing to share that knowledge with others.
+Use an assessment like the Everything DiSC Work of Leaders profile to give leaders insight into their own leadership behaviors and priorities.
+Leaders need to know what drives them and what they value, and be willing to share that knowledge with their followers.
 Leaders who present themselves authentically have taken a long stride in their journey toward inspiring trust on their teams.

 Articulating and acting on your values

-Leaders can be good at insisting that they espouse values such as fair treatment, transparency of decisions and budgets, promotion and hiring in accordance to high standards, and yet display something different based on their actions.
+People in authority can be good at insisting that they espouse values such as fair treatment, transparency of decisions and budgets, and promotion and hiring in accordance with high standards, and yet their actions show something very different.
 Employees and staff will eventually look beyond words to make their judgments.

 Good leaders are readable and consistent in their behaviors.
 This establishes what Patrick Lencioni calls predictive trust—you’ll do what you say you’ll do.
-When the leader is presented with an opposing opinion, those around him have a good idea of how he’ll react.
-Even poor but consistent behavior is easier on a team, than capricious behavior.
+When the leaders are presented with opposing opinions and views, those around them have a good idea of how they’ll react.
+Even poor but consistent behavior is easier on a team than is capricious behavior.

-To really build trust leaders need to move beyond predictive trust to vulnerability-based trust, meaning being open and honest with others.
+To really build trust, leaders need to move beyond predictive trust to vulnerability-based trust, meaning they need to be open and honest with others.
 Encourage leaders to be honest with themselves about their values.
 How much are they motivated by a desire for power or influence?
 What type of leader do they want to be?
 How do their values help them move the team toward results?
 Are their actions grounded in their values?
 Challenge them to prove their commitment to what they say they value.